lee-janice/lee-janice.github.io/content/reading/vonnegut-kurt-slaughterhouse-five.md

 ---
 title: Slaughterhouse-Five by Kurt Vonnegut
-subtitle: Reading notes on Slaughterhouse-Five, or The Children's Crusade
+subtitle: Reading notes on SH5, or The Children's Crusade
 created: 2022-08-04
 updated: 2022-08-04
 layout: book_note